Suggested Reading:

 This Day, the Twenty-Sixth Day of November

-At Fabriano, in the Marches, blessed Silvester,
+At Fabriano, in the Marches, blessed

-abbot, founder of the Congregation of the Silvestrine monks.
+Silvester, abbot, founder of the Congregation of

-At Alexandria, the birthday of St. Peter,
+At Alexandria, the birthday of St.

-beheaded by the command of Galerius Maximian.
+who was beheaded by the command of Galerius Maximian.

 There suffered also at Alexandria, in the same persecution,

-the holy martyrs Faustus, priest, Didius and
+the holy martyrs Faustus, priest,

-Ammonius; likewise, Phileas, Hesychius, Pachomius and Theodore,
+Didius and Ammonius; likewise, Phileas, Hesychius, Pachomius

-whom the sword of persecution sent to Heaven.
+sixty others, whom the sword of persecution

-At Nicomedia, in the time of Constantius, St.
+At Nicomedia, in the time of Constantius,

-Marcellus, a priest, who died a martyr by being hurled down
+died a martyr by being hurled down from a rock.

 At Rome, St. Siricius, Pope and confessor,

-celebrated for his learning, piety and zeal for religion, who
+celebrated for his learning, piety and zeal for religion,

-ecclesiastical discipline.
+concerning ecclesiastical discipline.

 At Autun, St. Amator, bishop.